portainer/portainer-docs/docs/v2.0/volumes/create.md

 # How to create a new volume

-Volumes are used to make persistent storage and you will able to manage them from Portainer.
+Volumes are used to make persistent storage that you can manage from Portainer.
 Note: Create a standalone volume is supported in a Docker Swarm and Docker Standalone endpoints.

 In this help article, you will learn how to add/create a new volume.